Retinol (vitamin A) acetate/palmitate liquids with the fewest additives

 - There's generally fewer excipients in both number and volume (the equivalent capsules are much larger than the typical liquid dose of a drop or two).

-Both supplements are retinol esters.
+All three products are retinol esters.
 You can choose between retinyl acetate (also called retinol acetate) or retinyl palmitate (also called retinol palmitate), the form that was used in NutriSorb.
-I think either one is a good choice.
+I think any of them are good choices.

 Available at 2,500IU or 15,000IU per drop, with approximately 900 or 1,430 drops per bottle, respectively.